 2. Anyone with COVID-19 symptoms

-Anyone with COVID-19 symptoms should self-isolate at home and book a COVID-19 test at a public assessment centre.
+Anyone with COVID-19 symptoms should self-isolate at home.

 Symptoms range from mild (common respiratory infections) to severe.
 Common symptoms vary from one or more of the following: headache, runny nose, nasal congestion, nausea, vomiting, cough or fever.

 Effective December 31, 2021, symptomatic testing will only be available for high-risk individuals, and individuals who work in high-risk settings.
 Highest risk settings/individuals include hospitals, Long-Term Care, retirement homes, congregate living settings and health care workers providing care to immunocompromised people.

 - COVID-19 cases associated with highest risk settings will be prioritized.

 - Backgrounder: Updated Eligibility for PCR Testing and Case and Contact Management Guidance in Ontario – December 30, 2021

 - News Release: Ontario Updating Public Health Measures and Guidance in Response to Omicron – December 30, 2021

 Anyone with severe respiratory illness, or a medical emergency should call 911 immediately.
 Advise them of your symptoms and any travel history.